Generation Why (Ms. Marvel): Plot

-Kamala Khan is a 16-year-old high school teenager from Jersey City, New Jersey and a fangirl of the Avengers, particularly Carol Danvers / Captain Marvel.
+Kamala Khan is a 16-year-old high school teenager from Jersey City, New Jersey, and a fangirl of the Avengers, particularly Carol Danvers / Captain Marvel.
 After failing another driving test, Khan and her best friend Bruno Carrelli create a plan to attend the "AvengerCon" fan convention at Camp Lehigh while avoiding Khan's parents' strict rules.
 Khan receives a package from her grandmother of objects her mother sees as junk, but Khan is enthralled by one of the objects, a golden bangle.
 She takes the bangle to the convention, intending to use it as part of her Captain Marvel cosplay.
 As she prepares to get on stage, Khan puts the bangle on, which grants her the ability to shoot energy constructs, that end up causing havoc at the convention.
 Carrelli rushes Khan home, where she is lectured by her mother.

 In a mid-credits scene, Department of Damage Control agents P. Cleary and Sadie Deever watch a video of Khan's incident at AvengerCon.

 Production

 Development

 By August 2019, Marvel Studios had begun development on a Ms. Marvel television series for the streaming service Disney+, with Bisha K. Ali hired to serve as the head writer.
 In September 2020, Adil El Arbi and Bilall Fallah were hired to direct two episodes of the series, including the first episode.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to Kamala Khan co-creator Sana Amanat, El Arbi, Fallah, and Ali.
-The first episode, titled "Generation Why", was written by Ali, and was released on Disney+ on June 8, 2022.
+The first episode, titled "Generation Why", was written by Ali.